wp-plugins/super-advanced-posts/readme.txt

 Super Advanced Posts Plugin is a light Plugin advanced version of the WordPress Posts widget allowing increased customization to display recent posts and other posts from all categories and taxonomy or from custom post types.

+New Features:
+* Add Ajax in widgets Filter Taxonomy and Terms
+* More easily and dynamic Post by Filter

 Features: